Essomia/geojuji/README.md

 1. [Shell's configurations](./docs/shell.md)
 1. [Install packages managers](./docs/packages-manager.md)
 1. [Configure applications](./docs/applications.md)

+As a bonus, you can have below a starter steps to set up PHP locally:

 1. [Configure local environment](./docs/local-environment.md)

 The guide above will refer to the current repository as `~/geojuji/`.
 Please adjust all commands as needed.